 Choose JOY.
 I know this is easier said than done, but it all starts with attitude.
 Choose to enjoy what you do.
 Even if your job sucks, find something cool about it and focus on the cool rather than the uncool.
 Go out of your way to go the extra mile.
 Like the first girl I talked about, have fun arranging the drinks in the fridge.
 Why not rubber band a sticky note to the one in the back with a funny quote for whoever gets that one?
 Take note of things that might need to be done that aren’t necessarily in your job description.
 Do you see a plant by the back door that has obviously been forgotten about and is wilting away?
 By all means, water that freaking plant!
 Put a new roll of toilet paper on the spool if you use the last sheet.
 Pick up that piece of trash that’s been in the parking lot all week.
 If you’re going to Panera Bread for lunch and the person who works next to you is having a crazy busy day, offer to get her something too (since you’ll already be there and all.)
 And be happy about it!
 You can always find something to be happy about.
 Promise.
 This reminds me of Colossians 3:23-24.
 Great and very applicable scripture for this scenario!

 As someone who has overseen my share of interns over the years, I can tell you that little things like this go a LONG way.
-God may be the only person who saw you pick that trash up, but you never know what sort of impression that piece of garbage would’ve made to the next customer who pulled up to the door had it still been there.
+I myself was the intern many years ago. 🙂 God may be the only one who saw you pick that trash up, but you never know what sort of impression that piece of garbage would’ve made to the next customer who pulled up to the door had it still been there.

 Those who work with joy and gratitude (I mean, be thankful you even have a job, right?!) always go further.
 Again, I promise.
 Take the time to pinpoint the positives, focus on them to keep your joy levels up, and do whatever you can to make the negative a little better, bit by bit.
 Are you the receptionist at a business and the front desk has become a big hot mess because of a crazy couple of weeks where your routine is thrown off?
 Come in 30 minutes early one day and get things back in order.
 You will be able to do your job better, and I bet you someone notices.
 But even if they don’t, you can have joy knowing that you are owning your job and doing the best you can at it.